acn3to/acn3to/readme-en.md

 <br>

 Mad about travelling and trails, DJ, fond of technology and enthusiastic about its infinite possibilities.
+I discovered my passion for development as a teenager, when I started venturing into building alternative interfaces and servers for online roleplaying games.

 I started studying design and creation of digital content in 2011, when I specialized in Web Design and vector ilustration with Adobe Illustrator.
 Currently focusing on Full Stack Web Development, I have accumulated experience, both in Front-end and Back-end, through projects developed with JavaScript, TypeScript, React, Node.js and SQL.